pdro7/hellocontengen/README.md

 # HelloPrint Product Description draft Content Generator for Contentful

-A Python-based pipeline that generates multilingual marketing content for products using OpenAI's GPT models and publishes drafts to Contentful CMS.
+A Python-based pipeline that generates multilingual marketing content for products using OpenAI and publishes to Contentful CMS.

 ## Project Overview